 Cyagen Transgenic Animal Center (CTAC) is a state-of-the-art, specific-pathogen free (SPF) barrier facility located in China.
 It houses 6,000-7,000 cages of mice in an ultra-clean environment.
 The facility’s housing space is divided into multiple separate barrier areas, each with its own restricted access, ventilation system, and husbandry staff.

-CTAC is AAALAC accredited and OLAW assured.
+CTAC facility in China is AAALAC accredited and OLAW assured.

 All information pertaining to clients’ projects is treated in a strictly confidential manner.
 Information is stored on company servers in secured areas with daily backups.
 All systems are password protected, allowing restricted access only to authorized personnel.
 Information from one client’s project is never shared with other clients or third parties.
 Upon initiation of a client’s project, project tracking numbers are used during production in place of information that could be used to identify the client.
 Only authorized personnel such as project managers have access to the original client information.

 Animals are housed in exhaust ventilated cage (EVC) systems or individual ventilated cage (IVC) systems.
 Each rack can accommodate 70-100 cages depending on the type of rack.
 Each cage houses 1-5 adult mice.
 For pre-weaning pups, only the pups and their mother are housed in the same cage.
 Mice showing signs of fighting are separated into different cages.